 To help you discuss financial literacy with your student, we are making the program available for parents to review.
 You can view the program on the Financial Literacy 101 website and use the access code, CSULB Parents, under the New Students tab.

 With the upcoming holiday break, your student may be returning home for the first time since he or she headed off to college.
 For both parents and students, this homecoming may lead to a new relationship shift that comes with the independence and new responsibilities that your college student has experienced for the last three months.
 Here are a few suggestions from College Parents of America to help ease the transition for everyone:

-For more information or the entire article, visit the College Parents of America website.
+For the entire article, visit the College Parents of America website.

 For more information about these and other campus events, please visit the CSULB Calendar of Events.

 Newsletter by Valerie Kelsey & Vonetta Augustine